rianaali/cse15l-lab-reports/Lab4.md

     ``<Ctrl + V> <enter>``

     #### Summary:
-   For this first task, I simply pasted the command which clones the lab7 repository I have previously forked.
+   For the second task, I simply pasted the command which clones the lab7 repository I have previously forked.
 The command was already copied on my computer's clipboard.

 3. Run the tests, demonstrating that they fail